forrest-falk-bizsolutions/CW-2554-Story-Testing-Scripts/guidebook.md

 1. **Define involved users and roles of the story**
     * Check the stories that are present in the story and understand what they do.
-    * Understand what users are involved in the story and if they are relavant to it.
+    * Understand what users are involved in the story and if they are relevant to it.

 2. **Create a Test Script**
     * Using the Description of the story define the problem and solution of the story.
     * Identify who will be reviewing and testing the story.

 3. **Create Scenario for the Story**
-    * With the defined task we create a Scenario with users that are relavant to the story.
+    * With the defined task we create a Scenario with users that are relevant to the story.
     * Clearly define the prerequisite fields with all necessary roles, groups and other configuration requirements.
     * Write a clear description for a scenario.